Testing Noise Assumptions of Learning Algorithms: Polynomial-Time Tester-Learners

 \subsection{Massart Noise Oracles}

-We now turn to the more challenging task of testable learning with respect to Gaussian Massart oracles and state out main theorem which shows that there is a fully polynomial-time algorithm even in this case.
-Recall that, informally, for some ground-truth halfspace $f$, the Massart oracle $\Massart_{\Gauss, f, \eta_0} $ outputs a Gaussian example $\x$, and with probability $\eta_0$ the adversary is given an \emph{option} to make the accompanying label incorrect (i.e. $-f(\x)$), and otherwise the label is correct (i.e. $f(\x)$).
+We now turn to the more challenging task of testable learning with respect to Gaussian Massart oracles and state our main theorem which shows that there is a fully polynomial-time algorithm even in this case.
+Observe that, informally, for some ground-truth halfspace $f$, the Massart oracle $\Massart_{\Gauss, f, \eta_0} $ can be equivalently viewed as follows: The oracle outputs a Gaussian example $\x$, and with probability $\eta_0$ the adversary is given an \emph{option} to make the accompanying label incorrect (i.e. $-f(\x)$), and otherwise the label is correct (i.e. $f(\x)$).
 The Massart noise model is known to be more challenging that the RCN model, because the label noise (in general) does not have symmetry properties that can be harnessed to make error terms coming from different regions cancel each other out.

 \begin{theorem}[Main Result] Let $c\in(0,1/2)$ be any constant and $\eta_0 = 1/2 - c$.
 Then, there is an algorithm that testably learns the class $\Halfspaces$ with respect to $\Massart_{\Gauss, \Halfspaces, \eta_0} = \{\Massart_{\Gauss, f, \eta}: f\in \Halfspaces, \sup_{\x\in\R^d}\eta(\x) \le \eta_0\}$ with time and sample complexity $\poly(d, 1/\eps) \log(1/\delta)$.